Start Advertising

 2. Campaign Goal.
 Identify the primary goal of your campaign, such as building awareness / generating clicks, etc.

 3. Key Performance Indicator (KPI).
-Select ONE campaign KPI that is most important for you.
-It can be impressions/ clicks/ interactions/engagements (depending on your creative type).
-Remember, that the campaign will be optimised for ONE KPI, though others will be monitored as well.
+Select campaigns' KPI that is most important for you.
+It can be: viewability rate, CTR/ clicks, engagement (depending on your creative type).

 4. Budget.
 Determine the budget allocated for the campaign.